alicjarozycka/bwt/README.md

 ## General info

-The aim of the work was to implement an BWT algorithm that maps peptide sequences to protein sequences.
+The aim of the work was to implement a BWT algorithm that maps peptide sequences to protein sequences.

 This implementation is the result of Master's Project at the Intercollegiate Faculty of Biotechnology UG&MUG in the Laboratory of Biopolymers Structure.